vigoo/vigoo.github.io/posts/2019-03-07-prox-2-io-akkastreams.md

 + def apply(from: PN1, to: PN2, via: Flow[ByteString, ByteString, Any]): ResultProcess
 ```

 Another thing to notice is that *fs2* had a type parameter for passing the `IO` monad to run on.
 As I wrote earlier, *Akka Streams* does not depend on such abstractions, so this parameter is missing.
-On the other hand, it has a third type parameter set in the above example to `Any`.
+On the other hand, it has a third type parameter which is set in the above example to `Any`.
 This parameter is called `Mat` and represents the type of the value the flow will materialize to.
 At this point we don't care about it so we set it to `Any`.

-The second required type change comes up when we try to implement the `connect` function of the `ProcessIO` trait.
-Let's see how the original implementation looked like in the `InputStreamingSource` class!
+Let's take a look of the `connect` function of the `ProcessIO` trait.
+With *fs2* it looks the `InputStreamingSource` is implemented like this:

 ```scala
 class InputStreamingSource(source: Source[ByteString, Any]) extends ProcessInputSource {